Letter containing white powder sent to the home of Donald Trump Jr. - ExBulletin

 Letter containing white powder sent to the home of Donald Trump Jr.

-MIAMI — Emergency crews responded Monday after a letter containing an unidentified white powder was sent to the Florida home of Donald Trump Jr., the eldest son of former president and Republican Party front-runner Donald Trump .
+Emergency crews responded Monday after a letter containing an unidentified white powder was sent to the Florida home of Donald Trump Jr., the eldest son of former president and Republican Party front-runner Donald Trump.

 Trump Jr. opened the letter, which also contained a death threat, in his home office, and emergency responders wearing hazmat suits responded.